 “You seemed so quiet Buga, this is unlike you my brother!” he said.

 “Shut your mouth Oden!” retorted one of the invaders.

 The one called Oden was getting all nosy and appeared baleful, so I reached out for my sword and tackled him then placed the sword on his neck.

-The invaders stopped matching, the surrounding went dead silent, I stared at them defensively and they all busted into laughter.
+The invaders stopped marching and all went silent.
+I stared at them defensively and they all burst into laughter.

-I gently took my sword off his neck and pretended to laugh along with them maniacally.
-I gave him a hand and lifted him off the ground, he then hit me lightly on the chest as we continued to match up the mountains.
-Oden kept pestering me with how he slaughtered the humans and how they screamed as they begged for their lives, I uttered no word and acted as though he inspired me.
+I gently took my sword off his neck and pretended to laugh maniacally along with them.
+I gave him a hand and lifted him off the ground.
+He then hit me lightly on the chest as we continued to march up the mountains.
+Oden kept pestering me with how he slaughtered the humans and how they screamed as they begged for their lives.
+I uttered no word and acted as though he inspired me.
 The good thing was, I understood the tongue they all spoke to me with.

-We walked through the giant trees and up the mountains, I saw along the way skulls of humans and sights that almost made me puke but I held on while acting strong and bold because the invaders sort of had high respect for me for some reason I did not know but the one they called Oden gave me a suspicious look.
+We walked through the giant trees and up the mountains.
+Along the way, I saw skulls of humans and sights that almost made me puke but I held on while acting strong and bold because the invaders had high respect for me for some reason I did not know.
+However, the one they called Oden gave me a suspicious look.

 ‘I chased one of them into the waters, but the um…sharks got to him first,’ I replied while still walking.

 “Hmm, sharks got to the human Buga chased before Buga got to the human?
 How great!
 We go to a battle with our kind, you slaughter thousands but to brag about killing one human, just one human?
 It’s a null on your list Buga, come on, share with me…ooh unless, unless if your power comes from not-killing the humans or eating flesh!
 A Purican that doesn’t enjoy the spoils?
 Hmm!” said Oden.